0xPrimo/KMDllInjector/README.md

 }
 ```

-`LdrInitializeThunk` is the first function executed in user-mode where process is in the creation steps.
+`LdrInitializeThunk` is the first function executed in user-mode where process is still in the creation steps.
-The last thing this function do is it calls `Ntdll!NtTestAlert` to free the APC queue.
+The last thing this function do is it calls `Ntdll!NtTestAlert` to free the APC queue. to know more about this function you can read this blog [@outflank: Introducing Early Cascade Injection](https://www.outflank.nl/blog/2024/10/15/introducing-early-cascade-injection-from-windows-process-creation-to-stealthy-injection)

 This makes it a great opportunity to inject our DLL, so if we queue an APC before `Ntdll!NtTestAlert` is called, our code will be executed as part of the process's normal flow.
 We can inject/queue APC from kernel-mode with	`KeInitializeApc` and `KeInsertQueueApc`.